-Fifty of the 80 countries in which the community operates were represented.
+Fifty of the 80 countries in which the community operates were reprenews you need every month - and they're free sented.
 "Before this experience, I don't think I appreciated the full international breadth of Faith and Light," Mrs Barker said.